seb86/MailPoet-WooCommerce-Add-on/README.md

 * Decide if the checkbox/s to subscribe is checked or un-checked.
 * Place the subscription fields on the checkout page where you want them to be.
 * Custom checkbox label.

+### Subscribe for MailPoet 3 Add-on

+If you wish to be notified of the release of this add-on for MailPoet 3 then click the link: http://eepurl.com/c0hQe9